ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ```

 # Goal 4
-In order for our microservices to execute in Jenkins, we need a `Jenkinsfile` in `poc-micro`.
+In order for our micro services to execute in Jenkins, we need a `Jenkinsfile` in `poc-micro`.

 ## Setting up our `Jenkinsfile` in our microservice
 We will configure a `Jenkinsfile` in our microservices to point to our `microservice-pipelines` Shared Library.